capless69/FunctionFrontend/README.md

 - **InsufficientBalance(uint256 balance, uint256 withdrawAmount)**: This custom error is thrown when the owner attempts to withdraw more than the available balance in the contract.
 It provides both the current balance and the requested withdrawal amount.
 """
 ## Authors
+Metacrafter Caps

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details.